Rachid Badouri

-Rachid Badouri (born October 16, 1976 in Laval, Quebec) is a Canadian comedian.
+Rachid Badouri (born October 16, 1976, in Laval, Quebec) is a Canadian comedian.

 Biography

 Badouri was born to immigrants of Moroccan Berber origin.
 He studied at College Montmorency in Laval, Quebec where he had his first experience on stage.
 In 1999, he had a major appearance at Just for Laughs (Juste pour rire) festival in Montreal with a presentation about immigration.
-He also appeared in a number of comedic advertisements in Quebec media (television, radio, print media).
+He also appeared in a number of comedic advertisements in Quebec media (television, radio, print media), and has had occasional acting roles in film and television, notably in the 2010 film The Bait (L'Appât).